RosettaCommons/documentation/rosetta_basics/score-types.md

 Additional energy terms for score12
 -----------------------------------

 Previous versions of Rosetta used the score12 energy function as the default full atom energy function.
-Many of the energy terms are the same as talaris2013 (though at different weights, and with different parameters), although there are some other terms used:
+Many of the energy terms are the same as talaris2013 (though at different weights, and with different parameters), although other terms were also used:

 ```
 fa_pair                                    statistics based pair term, favors salt bridges.
 (Replaced by fa_elec)